-The Balearic Shearwater is an endemic species breeding in the caves and cliff cavities of the most of the Balearic islands and surrounding islets of Spain, western Mediterranean (Table 2) ^[28, 33].
-The total breeding population within the archipelago in 2007 was estimated to be $\geq 2,135-2,185$ breeding pairs ^[30] (Table 3).
-A revised population update, based on data obtained from more intensive surveys in the Balearics, estimated ≥ 3200 breeding pairs in 30 colonies in 2009 ^[34].
-The size of the global population is difficult to assess, and it has been suggested that there may be a large floating population of immatures and non-breeders; however, most authors agree that the global figure must lie in the range of 6,000-10,000 mature individuals ^[14, 15].
-Over half of the breeding population used to breed on the island of Formentera until the early 2000s ^[31], but the most recent census on the island has shown a steep population decline to 685 pairs in 2007 ^[30].
+The Balearic Shearwater is an endemic species breeding in the caves and cliff cavities of the most of the Balearic islands and surrounding islets of Spain, western Mediterranean (Table 2) [30, 36].
+In the last decade, the total breeding population within the archipelago was estimated to be of about 2,000 breeding pairs [32] (Table 3).
+In 2009, the information on population was last updated and the breeding population was estimated at 3,193 breeding pairs nevertheless this figure does not reflect a real increase of the population but a better prospecting of known breeding sites and changes in assumptions when carrying out indirect estimations.
+In fact, there is no evidence that negative population rates have been reverted [21],.
+Over half of the breeding population used to breed on the island of Formentera until the early 2000s [33], but the most recent census on the island has shown a steep population decline to 685 pairs in 2007 [32].